 How to Report a Missing Student

-The organization or persons to which individuals should report a student as missing includes: Resident Directors, Resident Assistants, Office of Residence Life, Student Life Office, Public Safety Office, Counseling and Wellness Center and the Office of the Vice President for Student Success.
+The organization or persons to which individuals should report a student as missing includes: Resident Directors, Resident Assistants, Office of Residence Life, Student Life Office, Public Safety Office , Counseling and Wellness Center and the Office of Student Success.